Nilendra82/playwright-cucumber-ts-framework/README.md

-   `npm run test:smoke` to execute the smoke tests only `npm run test:firefox:headless` to execute the tests headless on firefox `npm run test:failed` to execute only failed tests `npm run generate:report` to generate the tests report
+   `npm run test:smoke` to execute the smoke tests only `npm run test:firefox:headless` to execute the tests headless on firefox `npm run test:failed` to execute only failed tests `npm run posttest` to generate the tests report
 6. To run a particular test change the following code in "cucumber.js" file

 ```